kialo/moodle-mod_kialo/development/README.md

 By default there is only one user with the username "user" and password "kialo1234".
 This is the admin user.

-The folder `moodle` is mounted locally in the `development` folder.
-To test changes to the plugin code, you can use `development/sync.sh` to copy over the code into the `moodle/mod/kialo` folder.A
+To update the plugin in Moodle during development, you have to use `development/sync.sh` to copy over the code into the `development/mod_kialo` folder, which is mounted in the Moodle docker container.

 ### Moodle versions